geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-27/meeting-transcript.md

 Then I can write kernel, which comes in and grabs everything up to a contiguous. then do bufferization.
 The thing that I imagine this eventually being is not something that really ever has a bufferization step.
-It becomes the graph of the kernels with the kernels either pointing...
-Every source of a kernel is either another kernel or... a buffer, a pre-created buffer.
+It becomes the graph of the kernels with the kernels either pointing..
+Every source of a kernel is either another kernel or.. a buffer, a pre-created buffer.
 Yeah, so do you think it's doable with what we currently have to move bufferization after group realizes?